sanity-io/hydrogen-sanity-demo/README.md

 Bringing your product data into your Sanity dataset will allow you to wrangle your product data as you see fit, and Sanity Connect for Shopify can handle this process for you without having to write a single line of code.

-This starter comes pre-packaged with a [`useSanityQuery`](#fetching-data-with-usesanityquery) hook that streamlines the process of fetching any Shopify products you may have referenced in your Sanity queries.
+This starter comes pre-packaged with a [`useSanityQuery`][sanity-hydrogen-plugin] hook that streamlines the process of fetching any Shopify products you may have referenced in your Sanity queries.
 With it, you can fetch both Sanity and Shopify product data in one convenient call and ensure that you're always fetching the latest product data from Shopify.

 # Features